syncfusion-content/maui-docs/MAUI/Chat/data-binding.md

 {% endhighlight %}
 {% endtabs %}

-You can download the entire working sample from [here].
+You can download the entire working sample from [here](https://github.com/SyncfusionExamples/convert-data-objects-to-messages-in-mvvm-in-.net-maui.chat).